Highlights:

 Dates:

-The price includes course, certificate, Erasmus+ documentation (if needed)
+This price includes: course, certificate, Erasmus+ documentation (if needed),

 Applicable funds: As part of the Erasmus+ Key Action 1 (KA1), all costs for mobility /travel expenses, course fees, accommodation, subsistence fee/ are covered by the fund.